autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 Staking reward revenue is proportionate to the validator's share of the stake active in a consensus round in which it participates.
 Staking rewards are distributed to consensus committee members _pro rata_ to the amount of stake they have at stake.
 Validators can earn from:

 -  Staking rewards earned from their own '[self-bonded](/glossary/#self-bonded)' stake.
 -  From [delegated](/glossary/#delegate) stake through the delegation rate they charge to delegators as commission.
 -  From the priority fee 'tip' that may be specified in a transaction and which is given to the block proposer as an incentive for including the transaction in a block.

 Staking reward revenue potential is determined by the frequency with which a validator is an active member of the consensus committee.
 This is driven by:

 -  The amount of stake the validator has bonded to it.
 -  The committee size and number of registered validators.
 -  The frequency with which the validator proposes blocks.
 -  The amount of transaction revenue earned from transactions included in blocks committed when the validator is a member of the committee.
 -  The validator's commission rate.
+The percentage amount deducted by a validator from staking rewards before rewards are distributed to the validator's stake delegators.
+The rate can be any value in the range `0 - 100%`.
 At registration all validators have commission set to a default rate specified by the Autonity network's genesis configuration.
 (See Reference [Genesis, `delegationRate`](/reference/genesis/#configautonity-object).)
-After registration the validator can modify its commission rate (see [`changeCommissionRate`](/reference/api/aut/#changecommissionrate)).
+After registration the validator can modify its commission rate - see [Validator commission rate change](/concepts/validator/#validator-commission-rate-change) on this page.

 Staking rewards may be reduced by any slashing penalties applied to the validator for accountability and omissions failures.
 The extent of these varies according to the gravity of the fault and the punishment applied.

 ## Validator registration
 A validator is registered at or after genesis by submitting registration parameters to the Autonity Network.
 Prerequisites for registration are:

 -  The validator has a node address (an enode URL).
 -  The validator has a funded account on the network.

 A validator's registration is recorded and maintained as a state variable in a `Validator` data structure.
 (See [`registerValidator()`](/reference/api/aut/#registervalidator)).